 - download and complete the CAL cargo transhipment form

-- email the completed form to the department at least 1 full business day before vessel arrival.
+- email the completed form to us at least 1 full business day before vessel arrival.

-Assessment Fees will apply.
-For further information refer to the departments charging guidelines.
+Assessment fees will apply.
+For further information refer to our charging guidelines.

-The requesting party must advise the department immediately if any of the details of the transhipment change after the request has been granted (e.g. departure date or vessel change).
-Failure to advise of changes, or failure to comply with conditions, may result in approval to tranship without inspection being withdrawn and/or non-compliance action.
+The requesting party must advise us immediately if any of the details of the transhipment change after the request has been granted (e.g. departure date or vessel change).
+Failure to advise of changes or to comply with conditions, may result in approval to tranship without inspection being withdrawn and/or non-compliance action.

-For general enquiries and for transhipment related requests email the department.
+For general enquiries and for transhipment related requests email us.

-For further information about reducing intervention on imported containers email SCHS Policy.
+For more information about reducing intervention on imported containers email SCHS Policy.

-For inquiries relating to the status of your CAL cargo contact the relevant stevedore.
+For enquiries relating to the status of your CAL cargo contact the relevant stevedore or principal shipping agent.

 See.Secure.Report.